Inference for Large-Scale Linear Systems with Known Coefficients: The Test

 see Lemma \ref{lm:finitebootnew} in the Supplemental Appendix.
-In particular, under appropriate moment restrictions, the bootstrap is consistent provided $p^2(\log^5(p)\vee\log(n))/n = o(1)$.
-To the best of our knowledge the stated consistency of the exchangeable bootstrap as $p$ grows with $n$ is a novel result that might be of independent interest.
+In particular, under appropriate moment restrictions, the bootstrap is consistent provided $p^2/n = o(1)$ (up to logs).
+The consistency of the exchangeable bootstrap when $p$ grows with $n$ is to our knowledge a novel result that might be of independent interest.

-Before establishing that the asymptotic size of our proposed test is at most its nominal level $\alpha$, we need to introduce a final piece of notation.
-First, we note that the asymptotic approximation obtained in Theorem \ref{th:dist} contains the optimal value of two linear programs.
-The solution to these programs can be shown to belong to the sets
+Before establishing the asymptotic validity of our test, we introduce some final pieces of notation.
+First, we note that the asymptotic approximation obtained in Theorem \ref{th:dist} contains two linear programs, whose solutions can be shown to belong to the sets

-almost surely.
-We note that while both sets are finite, the cardinality of $\mathcal E^{\rm i}(P)$ can grow exponentially in $p$, which results in coupling rates obtained via the high-dimensional central limit theorem to be suboptimal \citep{chernozhukov2017central}.
-In addition, it will be helpful to denote the standard deviations induced by $\mathbb G_n^{\rm e}(P)$ and $\mathbb G_n^{\rm i}(P)$ by